 \section{Conclusion and Future Work}

-In this paper, we present an end-to-end framework for one-shot progressive face swapping based on Generative Adversarial Networks.
+This paper presents an end-to-end framework for one-shot progressive face swapping based on Generative Adversarial Networks.
 Our method consists of a disentangled representation module and a semantic-guided fusion module.
-The disentangled representation module is composed of an attribute encoder, an identity encoder and a semantic-guided fusion decoder.
-The identity encoder is more flexible and the attribute encoder contains more details of the attributes than previous face swapping methods.
-Semantic masks and facial landmarks are further introduced into the semantic-guided fusion module to control the swapped area and model the pose and expression more accurately.
+The disentangled representation module comprises an attribute encoder, an identity encoder, and a semantic-guided fusion decoder.
+The identity encoder is more flexible, and the attribute encoder contains more details of the attributes than existing face swapping methods.
+Semantic masks and facial landmarks are further introduced into the semantic-guided fusion module to control the swapped area and more accurately model the pose and expression.
 Benefiting from the flexible design of our method, we achieve state-of-the-art performance on various benchmark datasets with fewer training samples.

-Although the proposed approach achieves more accurate and more photorealistic swapping results than other methods, some future studies still need to be considered.
-First, completely disentangling the identity information and the attribute information in extreme cases is still a challenging problem.
-Large pose variations, drastic lighting conditions and exaggerated expressions pose great challenges for face swapping.
-In the future, we will emphasize on solving this problem so that we can control and edit face images more accurately.
+Although the proposed approach achieves more accurate and photorealistic swapping results than other methods, some future studies still need to be considered.
+First, completely disentangling the identity and attribute information in extreme cases is still a challenging problem.
+Large pose variations, drastic lighting conditions, and exaggerated expressions pose significant challenges for face swapping.
+In the future, we will focus on solving this problem so that we can control and edit face images more accurately.
 In addition, a solution to face swapping is provided, and face reenactment is given less attention in this paper.
-Similar to face swapping, one of the challenging problems for face reenactment is the disentanglement of the attribute information.
-A promising direction of future research is to design a disentangled framework for face swapping and face reenactment simultaneously. \ifCLASSOPTIONcaptionsoff
+Like face swapping, one of the challenging problems for face reenactment is the disentanglement of the attribute information.
+A promising direction of future research is to design a disentangled framework for face swapping and face reenactment simultaneously.